 - Using electronic communications in any manner which violates school/District policies or local/state/Federal laws.

-Users of Hanover technology acknowledge that all technology provided by SAU70 is actively monitored and should not be considered private, regardless of the location of the device.
-Accessing content which indicates harm to self or others, illegal activity, and unethical and unsafe behavior will be communicated to the Dean of Students and/or their designee.
+Users of SAU 70 network resources acknowledge that all technology provided by SAU 70 is actively monitored and should not be considered private, regardless of the location of the device.
+Accessing content which indicates harm to self or others, illegal activity, and unethical and unsafe behavior will be communicated to building administration and/or their designee.